Personal data and privacy protection are Public Relations Portugal’s commitments.

 Personal data transmission

-The data may also be transmitted to third parties – entities other than Public Relations Portugal or the subcontractors or entities to whom the data may have to be communicated by law, such as the Autoridade Tributária, judicial authorities, criminal police bodies, among others.
+The data may also be transmitted to third parties—entities other than Public Relations Portugal or the subcontractors or entities to whom the data may have to be communicated by law, such as the Autoridade Tributária, judicial authorities, and criminal police bodies, among others.

-Public Relations Portugal website and third parties’ responsibility
+Public Relations Portugal’s website and third parties’ responsibility

-Public Relations Portugal takes every necessary and legally required protection to assure the protection of the personal data treated or transmitted through its digital platform privacy.
+Public Relations Portugal takes every necessary and legally required step to assure the protection of the personal data treated or transmitted through its digital platform.
 These protections assure the online and offline security of that information.

-Regarding the General Data Protection Regulation (GDPR): Regulation (EU) 2016/679 of the European Parliament and the European Council concerning the protection of single people about the personal data treatment and free circulation of this data and that revokes the Directive 95/46 / CE (General Data Protection Regulation) ( OJ L 119, 4.5.2016).
+Regarding the General Data Protection Regulation (GDPR), Regulation (EU) 2016/679 of the European Parliament and the European Council concerning the protection of single people about the personal data treatment and free circulation of this data revokes Directive 95/46/CE (General Data Protection Regulation) (OJ L 119, 4.5.2016).